DartmouthCCNL/trepka_etal_jneuro_2023/README.md

 * postprocess/ contains functions for postprocessing the model output
 * plot/ contains helper functions for plotting figures
 * decoder/ contains functions for training and testing decoders
-* revision_first/ contains functions related to additional analyses associated with the first round of revisions of the paper
+* revisions/ contains functions related to additional analyses associated with the revisions of the paper
-* revision_second/contains functions related to additional analyses associated with the second round of revisions of the paper